 Auditing use of telephone, e-mail and the internet

 It is not the University’s policy, as a matter of routine, to monitor a fellow employee’s use of the University’s telephone or e-mail service or of the Internet via the University’s networks.
-However, as has been stated, where there are reasonable grounds to suspect an instance of misuse or abuse of any of these services, the University Secretary, the Director of Human Resources or in exceptional circumstances their duly authorised Deputies, may grant permission for the auditing of an employee’s telephone calls e-mail or the Internet.
+However, as has been stated, where there are reasonable grounds to suspect an instance of misuse or abuse of any of these services, the Director of Human Resources or in exceptional circumstances their duly authorised Deputies, may grant permission for the auditing of an employee’s telephone calls e-mail or the Internet.
 Once approved, the monitoring process will be undertaken by designated staff in BUCS acting, for operational purposes, under the direction of the Director of Computing Services.
 These staff are required to observe the strictest confidentiality when undertaking these activities and they will monitor only to the extent necessary to establish the facts of the case.
 They will make their reports directly to the Director of Human Resources or the Director’s delegated representative to enable Human Resources to advise the appropriate line manager/head of department the actions that may need to be taken in any particular case.
 When monitoring is approved, the case for continued monitoring shall be reviewed on a regular basis with a view to terminating monitoring in as short a period of time as possible.